josh-works/strava_run_polylines_osm/readme.md

 To render my nephew's currently-being-tracked bike route (via my GPS watch and my bike) on an OSM map layer so he can pan/drag/zoom/explore in a way very similar to google maps.

+## Most current goal:

+I want to duplicate the functionality visible in [https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/](https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/).

+I'd like to know how to deploy it to Heroku, so it's publically visible.
+I've deployed Rails apps before, not Flask/Python apps.

+# Starting from scratch, Early April:

 OK, copied-and-pasted.
-It's been a while since I've written Python, and I've never actually made a Flask app, so I'm hoping it all runs without some hidden, subtled dependencing problem that's really obvious to experts but not me.
+It's been a while since I've written Python, and I've never actually made a Flask app, so I'm hoping it all runs without some hidden, subtle dependency problem that's really obvious to experts but not me.

 here's how this sounds in Ruby: